Table of Contents

 Nekhbet in Popular Culture

 Nekhbet appears as a bird monster in the video game Final Fantasy 12.
-In the novel, The Throne of Fire, Nekhbet’s portrayed as an antagonist, and in the Japanese anime Tenshi Ni Narumon she’s depicted as a pet vulture.
+In Rick Riordan’s novel, The Throne of Fire, Nekhbet’s portrayed as an antagonist, and in the Japanese anime Tenshi Ni Narumon she’s depicted as a pet vulture.

 The legacy and worship of Nekhbet declined during the New Kingdom, and she was absorbed and assimilated into the powerful mother goddess, Mut.
-Although Mut incorporated many aspects of the older goddess, many Egyptians continued to remember and honor Nekhbet.
+Although Mut incorporated many aspects of the older goddess, many Egyptians continued to remember and honor Nekhbet as the Mother of Mothers.